 Nutrition: 325 calories, 16 g fat (7 g saturated fat), 890 mg sodium, 18 g carbs, 8 g fiber, 5 g sugar, 25 g protein

 Most quiches are burdened by excessive amounts of heavy cream and a trans-fat-laden crust—but not this one.
 These portion-controlled quiches dispense with the heavy dose of dairy and unnecessary crust and instead get their flavor and substance from antioxidant-dense artichoke hearts, spinach, and aromatic onion.
 Better than the fact that this recipe takes mere minutes to whip up is that you can easily freeze the rest of the batch for future lunches or even for on-the-go breakfasts!
-If you’re normally in a hurry in the morning, don’t skip out on the most important meal of the day; check out our story, How to Choose The Best Breakfast For Your Body Goals.
+If you're normally in a hurry in the morning, don't skip out on the most important meal of the day and learn how to choose the best breakfast for your body goals.